emteajay/Twitter_Streaming/README.md

 ```ruby
 gem uninstall twitter
 ```
-and selecting the versions you'd like to uninstall
+and selecting the versions you would like to uninstall

 Once you have the gem installed, go ahead and create a Gemfile and a main.rb (I've used twitter.rb).
 Your Gemfile should looks something like: